Chalk home page

 Both personal and service credentials can be used to query Chalk, and potentially to modify your Chalk deployment’s settings.
 This means that these credentials are sensitive and must be kept secret.

+You can create and manage service credentials in the Chalk dashboard or using the Chalk CLI.
 When you use the CLI to create credentials, you will be asked to authenticate yourself on Chalk’s web dashboard.
 Then, you will receive a client_id and client_secret.
 Once generated, client_id cannot be changed.
 However, client_secret can be rotated if your security practices require this or if you suspect that client_secret has been compromised.

 Once you have generated your client_id and client_secret, you can proceed to make authenticated requests to Chalk.